Baruch-Levien/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 - Only subscription and resource group Owners and Contributors can apply security recommendations for a resource.

-When planning access control using Azure Role-based access control for Defender for Cloud, make sure you understand who in your organization needs access to Defender for Cloud the tasks they'll perform.
+When planning access control using Azure Role-based access control for Defender for Cloud, make sure you understand who in your organization needs access to Defender for Cloud tasks they'll perform.
 Then you can configure Azure Role-based access control properly.

-> [!NOTE]
+> [NOTE!]
 > We recommend that you assign the least permissive role needed for users to complete their tasks.
 For example, users who only need to view information about the security state of resources but not take action, such as applying recommendations or editing policies, should be assigned the Reader role.

 ## Security policies and recommendations

 A security policy defines the desired configuration of your workloads and helps ensure compliance with company or regulatory security requirements.
-In Defender for Cloud, you can define policies for your Azure subscriptions, which can be tailored to the type of workload or the sensitivity of data.
+In Defender for Cloud, you can define policies for your Azure subscriptions.
+This can be tailored to the type of workload or the sensitivity of data.

 Defenders for Cloud policies contain the following components: